juansensio/nangs/README.md

 ## Copyright

-Copyright 2020 onwards, SensioAI.
+Copyright 2020 onwards, SensioIA.
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this project's files except in compliance with the License.
 A copy of the License is provided in the LICENSE file in this repository.